Brazil Petrobras securities probe may win judgments this year

 At the same time, Petrobras was investing $40 billion or more a year with almost no increase in oil and gas output.
 As fuel prices fell to 12-year lows, the need to save cash to pay maturing debts forced Petrobras to cut investments needed to expand output and pay future obligations.

-Mantega, Belchior and the EBX Group did not reply to requests for comment.
-Coutinho, Barbassa, KPMG and PricewaterhouseCoopers declined to comment.
+Mantega, Coutinho, Belchior, Barbassa and the EBX Group did not immediately respond to requests for comment.

-Writing and additional reporting by Jeb Blount; Editing by Chizu Nomiyama and Chris Reese
+PricewaterhouseCoopers and KPMG declined to comment.
+(Writing and additional reporting by Jeb Blount; Editing by Chizu Nomiyama)